-The Ackerman Summer Institute supports K-12 educators to implement high quality social studies, civics, or economics education in the classroom.
+The Ackerman Center’s Professional Development programming supports K-12 educators to implement high quality social studies, civics, or economics education in the classroom.
 The Center provides multiple formats of professional development including an evening series during the school year and a Summer Institute as a week-long intensive workshop on a specific topic.
 The goal of our programming is to support elementary and secondary teachers to develop classroom-ready instructional strategies and activities focused on the skills and dispositions associated with citizenship.
-Past topics have included Digital Learning Menus, Creating Digital Content for the Social Studies Classroom, and Incorporating Social Studies into the 90-minute Literacy Block.
-Learn more about the Summer Institute >
+Past topics have included Creating Digital Content for the Social Studies Classroom, Incorporating Social Studies into the 90-minute Literacy Block and Citizenship Literacy.
+Learn more about our current Professional Development offerings >

 College of Education: Purdue University

 100 N. University St., West Lafayette, IN 47907